rupparna/Recitato/README.md

-## Welcome to *Recitato*, the absolute peak of potato-based culinary technology.
+## Welcome to *Recitato*, the absolute peak of potato-based culinary technology!
 ##### Look, we all know you're just here for the potato content, so let's keep it brief.

 ### 🥔 What's the vibe?